rjmfernandes/MicroTimestampConverter/README.md

 ```

 With this we get for both `9002447236853` and `9034069636855`.
 But we still can't handle the case of max value `9999-12-31 23:59:59.000000` which will be capped to `Friday, 11 April 2262 23:47:16.854`.

+**Again, on latest versions, this workaround is not required since the old bug has been fixed.**

 ### SMT Chain with Custom SMT Workaround